MixGRPO: Unlocking Flow-based GRPO Efficiency with Mixed ODE-SDE: Method

+} with the same form for $q_{\theta_{\text{old}}}$.
+For $t\notin S$, the update is deterministic (Dirac transition), and these steps are excluded from GRPO ratio/KL evaluation.
+According to Eq.~(\ref{eq:RL}), GRPO optimization is only performed on timesteps within the interval \(S\) for each group of \(N\) samples.
+This design not only shortens the effective MDP horizon but also concentrates gradient updates, leading to the following training objective: { {

+} } where $\varepsilon$ is the clipping threshold, $r^i_t(\theta)$ is the policy ratio, and $A^i$ is the advantage score.
+For optimized timesteps ($t\in S$), we parameterize the policy by the mean of the Gaussian transition above, while the covariance is fixed to $\sigma_t^2\Delta t\,\mathbf{I}$ for both $\theta$ and $\theta_{\text{old}}$.
+Therefore, the ratio and KL are defined as follows according to~\cite{liu2025flow}: { {

-\name{} reduces NFE of $\pi_\theta$ compared to all-timesteps optimization.
+} } \name{} reduces the NFE of $\pi_\theta$ and optimized timesteps compared to Global-SDE sampling.
 However, the NFE of $\pi_{\theta_\text{old}}$ is not reduced, as complete inference is required to obtain the final image for reward calculation.
 In Section~\ref{sec:high_order_solver}, we will introduce the use of higher-order ODE solvers, which also reduce the NFE of $\pi_{\theta_\text{old}}$ leading to further speedup.
-In summary, the mixed ODE-SDE sampling significantly reduces overhead while ensuring that the sampling does not deviate from the marginal distribution of either single ODE or SDE sampling at each timestep, due to the equivalence of the probability flow.
+In summary, the mixed ODE-SDE sampling significantly streamlines the MDP, enhancing training efficiency by lowering optimization overhead and enabling more focused gradient updates.